Job Architecture: Building structure into an evolving world

 In a world filled with opportunities, how do you ensure talent chooses you, and then choose to stay with you?

-One of the drivers of resignations is that people don’t see long-term career progression in their organisation or see better external options.
+One of the drivers of resignations is that people don’t see long-term career progression in their organization or see better external options.
 This risk can be managed with a strategic career framework.

 When viewed in such a light, a career progression framework should sit at the core of every HR strategy, touching on all workforce initiatives.
 Yet, our research shows that, surprisingly, only one in two companies have a career framework.
 The absence of one is likely posing challenges for attraction, retention, and internal backfilling of business-critical roles.
 Other common problems we see include:

-Lack of informationEven in organisations with formal career progression frameworks, career path information is often not readily available and career conversations are not happening regularly enough.
-More needs to be done to help employees recognise the compelling opportunities that exist within their own organisations to build their career, including frequent conversations with their manager to help brainstorm possible career moves, and strategise how to build their skill set.
+Lack of informationEven in organizations with formal career progression frameworks, career path information is often not readily available and career conversations are not happening regularly enough.
+More needs to be done to help employees recognize the compelling opportunities that exist within their own organizations to build their career, including frequent conversations with their manager to help brainstorm possible career moves, and strategize how to build their skill set.